It occurs to me that the previous chapter may have fallen a bit short of its surgical purpose.

 And last but not least, do consider R. L. Dabney’s A Defence of Virginia (1867)—idiosyncratic and theology-packed.
 Stonewall Jackson was a notoriously religious man.
 Dabney was his minister. ’Nuff said.
 If you live in 2009 and can read, understand, and perhaps even respect R. L. Dabney, there can be no further doubt of the matter: you have an open mind.

-Editor’s note: Moldbug apparently never fulfills the promise made at the end of Chapter 6 to explain the disappearance of “Brother Jonathan.”
-The answer appears to be related to a trend identified in Chapter 5 of An Open Letter to Open-Minded Progressives:
+Editor’s note: Moldbug never fulfills the promise made at the end of Chapter 6 to explain the disappearance of “Brother Jonathan”; the answer is related to a trend identified in Chapter 5 of An Open Letter to Open-Minded Progressives:

 So in the course of a century, we see Britain passing from anti-Americanism, through pro-Americanism, back to anti-Americanism.
 Is this a reversal?
 Did the pendulum swing, then swing back?
 But when we look at the actual political motifs in the two kinds of anti-Americanism, we see very little in common—besides of course hatred of America.

 Clearly it’s this word anti-American that’s confusing us.
 If we split it in half we can see the trend clearly.
 To be counter-American is to resist American political theory.
 To be ultra-American is to accept American political theory so completely that you become more American than America itself, and you feel America is not living up to her own principles.

 Thus we have a monotonic trend: increasing acceptance of American political theory.
 Adams has an interesting explanation:

 […] The result [of the American Civil War] worked out by us [the Union] wholly belied their [British observers’] predictions.
 Not only was the rebellion suppressed, but the Confederates were quickly conciliated.
 The British could not understand it; in the case of the Transvaal they do not understand it now.
 They merely see that we actually did what they had been unable to do, and are still trying to do.
 The Spanish war showed that our work of domestic conciliation was as complete as had been that of conquest.